ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

 \subsection{Prompt Serialization}

-The \textit{prompt serialization} stage transforms the context sample $C_{\phi_i}$ into a prompt format suitable for querying an LLM; this includes modification of prompts which exceed the maximum allowable length of the model's context window and how to reformat the table.
-The heuristic optimization of this process is sometimes referred to as \textbf{prompt engineering}, and is treated as an important contribution by existing zero-shot CTA methods.~\cite{kayali2023chorus, korini2023column}
+The \textit{prompt serialization} stage transforms the context sample $S$ into a prompt format suitable for querying an LLM; this includes modification of prompts that exceed the maximum allowable length of the context window and how to reformat the table.

-In ArcheType, unlike in previous methods for zero-shot CTA, we treat the choice of prompt as a hyperparameter; we provide experimental support for this idea in \Secref{sec:ablations-prompt-ser}, and proceed to describe our method for serialization in ArcheType.